College Football Playoff rankings predictions: Week 15 Top 25 | NCAA.com

-Here's how the College Football Playoff rankings could look for Week 15 when the committee announces the next Top 25 on Tuesday, Dec.
-3. After a crazy Week 14 of games, Utah, Oklahoma and Baylor remain strongly in contention for a playoff spot.
+Here's how we predicted the College Football Playoff rankings might look in Week 15.
+After a crazy Week 14 of games, Utah, Oklahoma and Baylor remain strongly in contention for a playoff spot.
+You can get the actual Top 25 here.

 The committee will rank the Top 25 each week until the final rankings on Sunday, Dec.
 8. You can get an overview of the committee's process right here on the official site.